Reinforcement learning-based statistical search strategy for an axion model from flavor: Introduction

-So far, the flavor structure of quarks and leptons was studied by using the RL-based method in Ref. \cite{Nishimura:2023nre}.
+So far, the flavor structure of quarks and leptons was studied using the RL-based method in Ref. \cite{Nishimura:2023nre}.
 In particular, agents of RL succeeded in finding the best solutions to be consistent with the mass hierarchies and the mixing angles of quarks and leptons.
 This work motivates us to apply the RL-based strategy to explore the cosmological aspects of the minimal axion model with the global $U(1)$ flavor symmetry.
-Since couplings between the flaxion and quarks/leptons are determined by their $U(1)$ charges, the flaxion-photon coupling as well as the flaxion decay constant is sensitive to $U(1)$ charge assignment.
+Since couplings between the flaxion and quarks/leptons are determined by their $U(1)$ charges, the flaxion-photon coupling as well as the flaxion decay constant are sensitive to the assignment of these charges.
 We utilize the RL-based strategy to find the best $U(1)$ charges of quarks/leptons solving the flavor and cosmological puzzles in the Standard Model.
-By comparing the traditional optimization methods with the RL-based search strategy, we argue that the RL-based search method for discrete parameters is faster than conventional computational methods.
-Since the predicted flavor structure will be completely different for the choice of $U(1)$ charge assignment, the evaluation function of the model rapidly fluctuates under the change of discrete parameters.
+By comparing traditional optimization methods with the RL-based search strategy, we argue that the RL-based approach for discrete parameters is more efficient than the conventional techniques.
+Since the predicted flavor structure varies significantly with different $U(1)$ charge assignments, the evaluation function of the model exhibits rapid fluctuations in response to changes in discrete parameters.
 In such a situation, the traditional numerical optimization with the gradient descent method is difficult to apply to this system, and the RL-strategy for discrete parameters has an advantage over the conventional methods.

 This paper is organized as follows.
 After briefly reviewing the flaxion model and constraints from flavor physics and cosmology in Sec. \ref{sec:FNaxion}, we organize the RL-based search strategy in Sec. \ref{sec:RL}.
 In Sec. \ref{sec:comparison}, we verify how fast the RL-based method finds the proper $U(1)$ charge assignments solving the problems in the Standard Model.
 In Sec. \ref{sec:flaxion_physics}, we show training results and discuss the phenomenology of the flaxion with an emphasis on the flaxion-photon coupling which will be explored in the future experiments such as DMRadio-$\mathrm{m}^3$ \cite{DMRadio:2022pkf}.
 Sec. \ref{sec:con} is devoted to conclusion and discussion.
 In Appendix \ref{app:benchmark}, we list our finding $U(1)$ charge assignments of the leptons.